WhishN/altV--NPCVehicleSync/README.md

   - (Yes there is only one task at the moment)
 - Peds that flee out of their car will be removed from Game
 - If a car is upsidedown it will be reset
+- As for now, if you steal a vehicle and leave it a new driver will be generated
 ***
 ## **ReadyToUse-Ressource**
 The provided resource is ready to use with 500 vehicles generated on Server start